ananthsub/Megatron-Bridge/scripts/training/README.md

 - By default, PatternPackager only packages `scripts/training/*.py` files
 - Your local changes in `src/megatron/bridge/` are **NOT packaged**
 - The container uses its installed version at `/opt/Megatron-Bridge`

-- To use your local changes, mount your repo and set PYTHONPATH (see below)
+**To use your local changes in a container:**

-**Mounting local changes:**
+Mount your local repo over the container's installation path.
+This shadows the built-in version:

 ```bash
 python launch_with_nemo_run.py \